 Of course!
 Non-members can volunteer as a collegiate chapter advisory board member or become a workshop facilitator at one of our national events.

 Do region volunteers have to live in the region they are volunteering?

 No, region volunteers are no longer required to live in the region in which they serve.
 Volunteers will be placed based on their experience and the needs of the region.
 With technology like Skype, Google Hangouts, webinars and conference calls, the need for in-person interaction on a regular basis is not necessary, so a volunteer can live further from the members they support.
 Learn more about region volunteers.

 Do advisory board members have to live near the collegiate chapter they are advising?

 Yes, it is preferred that advisory board members live within a 60-mile radius of the collegiate chapter he or she is advising.
 This is different than our region or national volunteers because serving as an advisory board member requires an in-person commitment.
 Advisory board members mentor and coach collegiate chapter members and are required to be at certain events.
 Learn more about advisory board members.

 I’m interested in advising but am not in contact with a collegiate chapter.
 How do I get in contact with one?

 Please fill out a volunteer interest form indicating your interest to become a ‘chapter advisory board member’.
 Once you select this option a second question will appear that asks if you are in contact with a collegiate chapter.
 The volunteer coordinator will then connect you with a collegiate chapter nearby.

 Alpha Sigma Alpha does have a dual placement policy that encourages single placements of volunteers.
 Dual placements may create conflicts of interest and redundancies that make our system less efficient.
 For example, if you are an advisory board member for a collegiate chapter you are unable to serve in a region volunteer role.

-Additional questions should be directed to Ali Harris, volunteer coordinator.
+Additional questions should be directed to Vanessa David, director of alumnae engagement.